isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 ## Attr: ListGrid.searchForm

 ### Description
-When declared, the specified form is automatically used as a search form for this grid.
-May be specified as a DynamicForm/ValuesManager instance or the String ID of one. that is, [form.getValuesAsCriteria()](DynamicForm.md#method-dynamicformgetvaluesascriteria) is called and the criteria returned are additive with any criteria present in the [FilterEditor](#attr-listgridfiltereditor) or [Filter Window](#attr-listgridallowfilterwindow).
+When declared, the specified form is automatically used as a search form for this grid, with criteria that are additive with any criteria shown in the FilterEditor or [Filter Window](#attr-listgridallowfilterwindow).

 For a discussion of the various filtering and criteria-management APIs and when to use them, see the [Grid Filtering overview](../kb_topics/gridFiltering.md#kb-topic-grid-filtering-overview).

-This is similar to the effect of adding a [ListGrid.filterEditorSubmit](ListGrid_2.md#method-listgridfiltereditorsubmit) override that pulls in criteria from the external form, and having the external form call [ListGrid.filterByEditor](ListGrid_2.md#method-listgridfilterbyeditor) instead of [ListGrid.fetchData](ListGrid_2.md#method-listgridfetchdata), as shown in the +exampleLink{additiveFilter} example.
+This is similar to the effect of adding a [ListGrid.filterEditorSubmit](ListGrid_2.md#method-listgridfiltereditorsubmit) override that pulls in criteria from the external form, and having the external form call [ListGrid.filterByEditor](ListGrid_2.md#method-listgridfilterbyeditor) instead of [ListGrid.fetchData](#method-listgridfetchdata), as shown in the +exampleLink{additiveFilter} example.

-In particular, the grid will automatically filter when the [search()](SearchForm.md#method-searchformsearch) or [submit()](DynamicForm.md#method-dynamicformsubmit) events fire on the form (happens if a [SubmitItem](../reference.md#class-submititem) is present and is pressed), and will automatically trigger filtering if Enter is pressed in the form, as though [searchOnEnter](SearchForm.md#attr-searchformsearchonenter) or [saveOnEnter](DynamicForm.md#attr-dynamicformsaveonenter) had been set.
+In particular. the grid will automatically filter when the searchForm.search() or dynamicForm.submit() event fires on the form (happens if a SubmitItem is present and is pressed), and will automatically trigger filtering if enter is pressed in the form, as though searchOnEnter / saveOnEnter had been set.

-If the FilterEditor is enabled and listGrid.filterOnKeypress is set, the grid will automatically watch for [SearchForm.criteriaChanged](SearchForm.md#method-searchformcriteriachanged), and filter whenever that method fires.
+If the FilterEditor is enabled and listGrid.filterOnKeypress is set, the grid will automatically watch for searchForm.criteriaChanged(), and filter whenever that method fires.
 For the purposes of this behavior, the FilterEditor is considered to be enabled even if it is not currently visible but [ListGrid.canShowFilterEditor](#attr-listgridcanshowfiltereditor) is true (as otherwise filtering behavior in the form would change when the FilterEditor appears).

 The criteria from the specified `searchForm` will only be shown and edited in the external form; they will neither be shown nor editable in the FilterEditor, even if the FilterEditor also allows criteria on the same fields.
 That is, they are treated much like [ListGrid.implicitCriteria](#attr-listgridimplicitcriteria).